Post-Master of Science in Counseling: Marriage and Family Therapy Certificate

 This course examines the dynamic processes of traditional and nontraditional family and couple relationships and the role, value, and benefits of family systems therapy.
 The biopsychosocial perspectives of family and family systems are evaluated along with the foundational development of marriage and family therapy.
 Assessment and treatment of couples and families are also addressed.

-This course examines the dynamic processes of nontraditional family systems including multiracial families, blended/step families, same-sex relationships and families, single-parent families, adoptive, foster, transitional families, and separated families.
+This course examines the dynamic processes of diverse family systems, including multicultural families, blended families, same-sex parents, grandparents as primary caregivers, single-parent families, adoptive, foster, transitional families, and separated families.

 This course examines the impact of substance use and addictive disorders on family systems.
 Various treatment interventions are discussed.
 The treatment roles and responsibilities of addicted individuals and their families are also examined.